aflueckiger/KED2025/ked/materials/installation_guide.md

 1. Open the VS Code editor.

-2. Windows only: Ensure that you connected to `WSL: Ubuntu` (green or blue patch in the lower-left corner, see @fig:figure1)
+2. Windows only: Ensure that you connected to `WSL: Ubuntu` (green or blue patch in the lower-left corner, see @fig:vs_wsl)

 3. Open the folder `KED2025` via the menu.

 4. Create a new file called `hello_world.py`.

-5. Copy the following code in that file (see @fig:figure2):
+5. Copy the following code in that file (see @fig:script):

     ``` python
     msg = "Hello World!"